simontegg/handbook/decisions_agreement.md

 ### Decision Protocol: Consensus

-For formal decisions, Enspiral uses [consensus decision-making](https://en.wikipedia.org/wiki/Consensus_decision-making), a methodology with a specific meaning and practice.
-Consensus does not mean unanimous agreement or engagement from everyone on all decisions.
-The key concept is consent (you can live with it), which is distinct from agreement (it’s your preference or first choice).
+For formal decisions, Enspiral uses [consensus decision-making](https://en.wikipedia.org/wiki/Consensus_decision-making) with a fallback to majority or super-majority voting when this cannot be achieved.
+To realise consensus, particpants may give their "consent" to proposals meaning they can live with the proposal.
+This is distinct from "agreement" (your preference or first choice).
+Consensus means that those seeking consensus must make genuine, sustained efforts towards the consent of all participants.
+Consent must be genuine and cannot be obtained by force, duress or fraud.
+The values of consensus are also not realized if "consent" is given because participants are frustrated with the process and wanting to move on.

 ### Agreements